linroger/Finance-Notes-and-Marginalia/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2- Debt Contracts due to Lack of Information/Class Slides 2-Debt as a Promise and a Threat.md

 Liquidation is useful as a penalty that a borrower can avoid by paying the debt,  but regular liquidation is not a good way to run a firm

 ##### When to Liquidate?
-- How does one specify an [[Class Slides 2-Debt as a Promise and a Threat|optimal financial contract]] between investor and borrower?
+- How does one specify an [optimal financial contract](.md) between investor and borrower?
 - This means choosing when to liquidate (to penalize the borrower) and when to not liquidate,  as a function of the payment made.

 ###### Lets see how to use liquidation